ACCESS READS: CHANGING MINDSETS

 According to Martin Elks, an Australian behavioural specialist and specialist in self-determination, school inclusion and advocacy, there are five typical mindsets in the disability paradigm.

-• The Special Programs Mindset
+- The Special Programs Mindset

-Perhaps the dominant mindset, especially with regards to intellectual and developmental disabilities, this predisposition assumes separate, ‘special’ programs such as schools, transportation, teachers, games and workshops are necessary for ‘special people.’
+Perhaps the dominant mindset, especially with regards to intellectual and developmental disabilities, this predisposition assumes separate, ‘special’ programs such as schools, transportation, teachers, games and workshops are necessary for ‘special people.’ - The Personal Tragedy Mindset

 Disabled people, via this lens, are viewed as victims of a personal tragedy or an unfortunate consequence of ‘bad luck’.
-Financial compensation and charitable actions from compassionate people are required to help these ‘victims’ deal with their circumstances.
+Financial compensation and charitable actions from compassionate people are required to help these ‘victims’ deal with their circumstances. - People with Disabilities as Objects to be Fixed Mindset

 People with disability when regarded via this mindset are not seen as people but ‘collections of behaviours’ that need to be ‘improved’ through programs and regimes.
-People with autism for example are particularly vulnerable to this mindset, often forced to undergo harsh reward and punishment programs to ‘reshape’ their behaviour to better match what is socially acceptable.
+People with autism for example are particularly vulnerable to this mindset, often forced to undergo harsh reward and punishment programs to ‘reshape’ their behaviour to better match what is socially acceptable. - Risk Management Mindset

 This mindset assesses each new course of action according to its potential to negatively impact on a person or organisation’s existing program budget, image, political profile or reputation.
-New initiatives are only implemented if the assessed risk is minimal or adequately safeguarded or considered to be otherwise acceptable.
+New initiatives are only implemented if the assessed risk is minimal or adequately safeguarded or considered to be otherwise acceptable. - Inclusion Mindset

 Disability is seen as a difference rather than a deviance and a natural and universal part of life rather than an abnormal condition to be cured, treated or prevented.
 This mindset believes services and supports should be developed using person-centred approaches and that disabled people should live in their community and make their own decisions about their lives.